-Natural gas supply and demand fundamentals and the demand for clean energy have consistently underpinned AltaGas’ strategy.
-In recent years, the supply and demand fundamentals have been changing.
-Abundant supply of natural gas in North America, driven by new technology that has improved the economics of unconventional gas plays, has been positive news for North American energy consumers and has led to renewed interest in natural gas as an economically priced, clean‑burning fuel.
-As a result, the use of natural gas for power generation, household, and commercial and industrial uses has increased substantially, providing significant opportunities across AltaGas’ Gas, Power and Utilities segments to invest in and optimize assets.
+Natural gas supply, NGL demand fundamentals and the demand for clean energy have consistently underpinned our strategy, as well as the infrastructure we develop.
+The abundant supply of natural gas in North America, driven by new technology that has improved the economics of unconventional gas plays, has been positive news for North American energy consumers and has led to renewed interest in natural gas as an economically priced, clean‑burning fuel.
+As a result, the use of natural gas for power generation, household, and commercial and industrial uses has increased substantially, providing significant opportunities across our Midstream and Utilities segments.